 The registration form is submitted as part of our grant requirements.
 Statistics are gathered to help prove the need for our funding.
 We do not sell or give out our database lists.

-The senior housing located at Sheffield Street, is independent and not associated with the Estuary Council.
+The senior housing located at Sheffield Street, is independent and not associated with The Estuary.
 Our Welcome Desk has a list of contacts for area senior housing.

 See the various links on the main page.
 The Estuary Gazette Newsletter, includes all information including monthly programs and special events, can be viewed online or emailed.
 You can always give us a call at 860.388.1611.